 The Qb test is a computerised test during which your child is asked to perform a series of simple tasks, and their movement, attention and any impulsive responses are recorded.
 Their activity during the test will be measured with infrared motion tracking.

 Once the Qb test is completed, your child will be invited back for a second appointment to discuss the results with a clinician, and to take more detailed information about their developmental history, school, home life and behaviour.
 The clinician will also make further observations of your child’s behaviour.

 Interventions depend on the findings of the assessment and level of impact on the child or young persons life.

 Referrals should be made by a professional, such as a special educational needs co-ordinator (SENCO) or an educational psychologist, who has been able to observe your child.

-Please read the referral criteria carefully before you complete our online referral form.
+Please read the referral criteria carefully before you complete our referral form.